Tue - Sat, 12 - 6PM / 212.937.6580 / 540 W 21st St. New York, NY 10011

 Visiting Eyebeam Before Applying

-We hold an Open Studios event twice per year.
-These open events will allow you a chance to meet current residents and fellows.
-Also, stopping by and looking at the space and current artists'' work is helpful as well.
+We hold the Annual Showcase once per year.
+This open event will allow you a chance to meet current residents and fellows.
+Also, stopping by and looking at the space and current artists' work is helpful.

 Attendance requirements are not placed on the residency program.
 However, residents are strongly encouraged to spend as much time as possible at Eyebeam.
 Special consideration is given to applicants who will take full advantage of the resources in the building.
 Fellows are expected to spend at least four full days per week at Eyebeam, from approximately 10AM–6PM.